 France will always feel like home to me.
 During my early 20’s, I lived in Paris and several places in Northern France for 18 months, and I love all things French.
 From the first time I heard of the Plateau de Valensole, I daydreamed of visiting and walking through the fields of lavender.

 This story takes place a year after I moved away from France.
-I spent a summer interning in Ireland and my best friend Alena was a marketing intern at a German chocolate factory.
-She and I I decided to spend a few days in Paris and one day in the lavender fields.
+I spent a summer interning in Ireland, and my best friend Alena was a marketing intern at a German chocolate factory.
+She and I decided to spend a few days in Paris and one day in the lavender fields.
 We both had to take time off, so Alena’s boss asked us to stage a photo shoot of their products in the fields.

-After a few golden days visiting my Parisian friends and old stomping grounds, Alena and I woke up early to catch a train that would take us out of the city.
+After a few golden days visiting my Parisian friends and exploring my old stomping grounds, Alena and I woke up early to catch a train that would take us out of the city.
 Our bags were heavy with camera gear and chocolate.
 I had never felt so excited for an adventure.

 We traveled to Aix-en-Provence and took an hourlong bus ride to another station.
 From there, we walked into the small town of Manosque.
 We bought lunch for later in the day and ice to keep the chocolate cool, and I found a bus driver willing to make an unofficial stop near the Plateau de Valensole.

 The bus rolled along country roads and eventually wheezed to a halt next to a sea of purple.
 We thanked the driver and went down the bus stairs, each step feeling surreal.
-For years, I had rehearsed in my mind how it would be to explore the lavender fields, but the reality was better than anything I had imagined.
+For years, I had rehearsed in my mind how it would feel to explore the lavender fields, but the reality was better than anything I had imagined.

 There was no one in sight, so Alena and I ditched our bags at the field’s edge and roamed.
 The soil was rich and red, capped with purple mounds in neat rows.
 The midsummer sky was a perfect blue with wispy clouds drifting by.
 Bees hummed.
 Perfume hung in the air, subtle at first, but more intoxicating with each minute.
 Everything about the Plateau de Valensole was hypnotic.

 The lavender rows slanted upward, so I set out to ascend the rolling hill, not even noticing if Alena was following.
 The white-hot sun made me squint, but I didn’t put on my sunglasses.
 I didn’t want to distort the colors of the scene I had dreamed about for so long.
-And now that I had arrived, after weeks of planning and hours of traveling, I wanted to form an unfiltered memory.
+Now that I had arrived, after weeks of planning and hours of traveling, I wanted to form an unfiltered memory.